 Tips to Improve Content Marketing Decisions

 Approach content marketing with a minimalist approach.
-This way, you can focus on what’s most essential and only prioritize to include it.
+This way, you can focus on what’s essential and only prioritize to include it.

 Start with a clean slate: Templates are an excellent place to start.
 However, working with templates does not give you the flexibility to start fresh.
 It limits your capability to deliver content that can be better than the existing ones.